ianwa09/distalgo_work/README.md

 ### Things that I learned..

-- DistAlgo is a **DSL that compiles to Python**, not a Python library
+- DistAlgo is a **general purpose programming language that compiles to Python**, not a Python library
 - **File extensions matter**: `.da` triggers compilation, `.py` runs raw Python
 - **Version consistency**: Every command needs explicit `py -3.7`
 - **High-level syntax**: Use `process`, `new()`, `start()` after compilation